Frequently Asked Questions

 - Open Norton Internet Security.

-- On the Options menu, click Norton Antivirus.
+- On the Options menu, click Norton AntiVirus.

 - In the Norton AntiVirus Options window under Internet, click Email.